Travel and Study Abroad

 CSU Travel Advisories

-On March 9, the CSU Chancellor’s Office advised campuses and associated auxiliary organizations to immediately suspend all international and non-essential domestic travel through May 31, 2020.
-This includes all auxiliary organizations and registered student organizations (RSO).
+The CSU Chancellor’s Office has extended all international and non-essential domestic travel restrictions through July 31, 2020 for all CSU campuses and associated auxiliary organizations.
+This includes all registered student organizations (RSO).

 International Center Updates